EKM Reviews - eCommerce Website Builder Overview

 Your store includes all your hosting needs provided by a fully scaleable hosting architecture.
 There are no bandwidth or excess storage charges which are where some solutions like Volusion and 3dcart are going wrong.
 EKM guarantee 99.9% uptime and 24/7 server monitoring.
 Security is one of the big hidden bonuses you get with using cloud-based eCommerce services because the network is monitored by professionals to keep miscreants at bay.

 For those of you who are going to start an eCommerce site for the first time then the pricing is excellent compared to the competition.
-But at the top end, the product is overpriced and needs a rethink.
+But at the top end, the product is overpriced in my opinion and needs a rethink.

-However giving away the farm comes at a cost and to try and recoup some revenue EKM have opted to bundle in account manager services and provide an eCommerce consultant with it's higher end package.
-If your turnover is up to £150k in a twelve month period, you'll pay £49.99 per month but once you go over that threshold to say £155k, then your monthly fixed cost rises by £100 per month with no discernible extra features to show for it.
+However, giving away the farm comes at a cost and to try and recoup some revenue EKM have opted to bundle in account management services and provide an eCommerce consultant with it's higher end package.
+If your turnover is up to £150k in a twelve month period, you'll pay £64.99 per month, but once you go over that threshold to say £155k, then your monthly fixed cost rises by £130 per month with no discernible extra features to show for it.

-An eCommerce consultant can certainly make a big difference to an online business by providing knowledge transfer gained across 30,000+ stores.
+An eCommerce consultant can undoubtedly make a big difference to online business by providing knowledge transfer gained across 30,000+ stores.
 That's the idea behind this move, but until a customer sees the benefit they only see the expense, and it's a massive increase in monthly expenditure to justify.
-Jumping from £49.99 to £149.99 is missing a price point.
+Jumping from £49.99 to £149.99 is surely missing a price point?

 Perhaps it would be better to identify those customers that they can upsell extra services to rather than forcing a service on people who won't immediately see the value in it.